arpitbbhayani/articles/blogs/phi-accrual.md

 ## Detailing φ

-We define φ as the suspicion level output by this failure detector and since the algorithm is adaptive, this value will be dynamic and will reflect the current network conditions and system behaviour.
-As we established earlier - lower are the chances of receiving the heartbeat, higher are the chances that the system crashed hence higher should be the value of φ.
+We define φ as the suspicion level output by this failure detector and as the algorithm is adaptive, the value will be dynamic and will reflect the current network conditions and system behaviour.
+As we established earlier - lower are the chances of receiving the heartbeat, higher are the chances that the system crashed hence higher should be the value of φ; the details around expressing φ mathematically is as illustracted below.

 ![https://user-images.githubusercontent.com/4745789/87230121-18331600-c3cb-11ea-9261-9001ca709ad4.png](https://user-images.githubusercontent.com/4745789/87230121-18331600-c3cb-11ea-9261-9001ca709ad4.png)

-The illustration above mathematically expresses our establishments and shows how we can use `-log10(x)` function applied on probability to get a gradual negative slope.
-We observe how, as the probability of receiving heartbeat increases the value of φ decreases and approaches 0, and when the probability of receiving heartbeat approaches 0, the value of φ tends to infinity ∞.
+The illustration above mathematically expresses our establishments and shows how we can use `-log10(x)` function applied on the probability to get a gradual negative slope indicating decline in the value of φ.
+We observe how, as the probability of receiving heartbeat increases, the value of φ decreases and approaches `0`, and when the probability of receiving heartbeat decreases and approaches `0`, the value of φ tends to infinity ∞.

 The φ value computed using `-log10(x)` also suggests our likeliness of making mistake decreases exponentially as the value of φ increases.
-So if we say a system is down if φ crosses a threshold `X` where `X` is `1`, it implies that our decision will be contradicted in the future by reception of a late heartbeat is about `10%`.
-For `X = 2`, the likelihood of the mistake will be `1%`, for `X = 3` it will be `0.1%`.
+So if we say a system is down if φ crosses a certain threshold `X` where `X` is `1`, it implies that our decision will be contradicted in the future by reception of a late heartbeat is about `10%`.
+For `X = 2`, the likelihood of the mistake will be `1%`, for `X = 3` it will be `0.1%`, and so on.

 ## Estimating probability of receiving another heartbeat